evan-narayan/voithos/docs/openstack-kolla-config.md

 ### Resource Reservations

-To prevent OpenStack from starving your hosts of resources, you should set asside some.
+To prevent OpenStack from starving your hosts of resources, you should set aside some.
 This is particularly important in hyperconverged deployments.

 ```